AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory

 \subsection{Main Results: Accuracy--Efficiency Comparison}

-\textbf{Accuracy comparison with baselines.} As shown in Table~\ref{tab:main_results}, AsyncMDE achieves $\delta_1$=96.8\% and 96.9\% on ScanNet and Bonn, respectively, with only 3.83M parameters (less than 4\% of DAv2-ViTB), keeping the gap within 2 percentage points of DAv2-ViTB (98.3\%/97.9\%).
+\textbf{Accuracy comparison with baselines.} As shown in Table~\ref{tab:main_results}, AsyncMDE achieves $\delta_1$=96.8\% and 96.9\% on ScanNet and Bonn, respectively, using a 3.83M-parameter trainable fast path together with a 97.5M frozen slow path, keeping the gap within 2 percentage points of DAv2-ViTB (98.3\%/97.9\%).
 This comparison highlights the value of spatial memory from three perspectives.
-(1)~\emph{vs.\ standalone lightweight models.} Compared with LiteMono$^\dagger$ at a similar parameter count, AbsRel is 52\% lower, demonstrating that feature amortization is far superior to standalone lightweight models of comparable size.
-(2)~\emph{vs.\ general-purpose memory architectures.} CUT3R also uses external memory but targets general 3D reconstruction, achieving only 88.8\% $\delta_1$ with 748M parameters, still inferior to AsyncMDE at 3.83M, confirming that task-specific design is essential for efficient amortization.
+(1)~\emph{vs.\ standalone lightweight models.} Compared with LiteMono$^\dagger$ at a similar trainable fast-path scale, AbsRel is 52\% lower, demonstrating that feature amortization is far superior to standalone lightweight models of comparable size.
+(2)~\emph{vs.\ general-purpose memory architectures.} CUT3R also uses external memory but targets general 3D reconstruction, achieving only 88.8\% $\delta_1$ with 748M parameters, still inferior to AsyncMDE, confirming that task-specific design is essential for efficient amortization.
 (3)~\emph{vs.\ extreme scenarios.} On Sintel, the cycle-average AbsRel of 0.287 reflects the inherent limitation of the temporal continuity prior under severe scene dynamics; however, the degradation is strictly lower-bounded by the standalone encoder capacity (AbsRel=0.386), confirming that the system retains a guaranteed performance floor.

 \textbf{Accuracy--latency coupling and deployment architecture.} Unlike conventional models with deterministic accuracy, AsyncMDE's accuracy is governed by the rate ratio of the fast and slow paths.
 At deployment, the two paths occupy separate CUDA streams and exchange data through a lock-free shared feature cache.
 The slow path writes updated multi-scale features into the cache whenever a new foundation-model inference completes, and the fast path reads the latest cached features at each frame without blocking.
 The fast-path latency is $t_{\text{fast}}{=}4.2$\,ms; the slow-path latency $t_{\text{slow}}{=}16.6$\,ms is entirely hidden by the pipeline, yielding an effective refresh interval $N_{\text{eff}} \approx 237/60 \approx 4$ frames on an RTX~4090.
 As platform compute capability varies, $N_{\text{eff}}$ adjusts accordingly and accuracy traces the degradation curve smoothly (Fig.~\ref{fig:lag_curve}).
 Section~IV-C quantifies this property.